kfirdm/architecture/README.md

   </tr>
 </table>

-  * `PublicApi` - Exposes public web API (such as REST or JSON-RPC) to clients.
-  * `Broadcast` - Propagates information between all nodes in an efficient manner.
-  * `Consensus` - Logic for consensus algorithm allowing separate nodes achieve a shared view of the world.
-    * `TransactionPool` - Holds all pending transactions and a knowledge of past confirmed transactions.
-  * `VirtualMachine` - Owns execution of smart contracts and holds the transient state for a pre-final execution.
-    * `Processor` - The actual runtime environments for a smart contract in various languages (Python / JS / etc).
-  * `StateStorage` - Holds all state (mutable and immutable) updated for the latest closed block.
-  * `JournalStorage` - Holds incremental long-term storage used to generate the state (all past closed blocks).
-  * `TimeSync` - Synchronizes clocks, required to run on every machine that runs       *TransactionPool* or *Consensus*.

 ## Libraries

-  * `CryptoLib` - Contains implementations of low-level crypto routines in native (C) with non-native fallbacks.
+  * `Crypto` - Contains implementations of low-level crypto routines in native (C) with non-native fallbacks.
   * `Client` - Client SDK for apps to connect end-users to the network through the *PublicApi* backend service.